Saterland Frisian language: History

-Politically, the land did not belonged to the County of East Frisia, which came into existence in the 15th century, but changed hands frequently until it became part of County of Oldenburg.
-There resulting border was not merely political, but also denominational, as the Saterland was recatholicized.
-The Saterland was linguistically and culturally different from Oldenburg, too.
+Politically, the land did not belong to the County of East Frisia, which came into existence in the 15th century, but changed hands frequently until it became part of the County of Oldenburg.
+The resulting border was not merely political, but also denominational, as the Saterland was recatholicized.
+The Saterland was also linguistically and culturally different from Oldenburg.
 This led to further isolation.

-Colonialization of the bogland, the construction of roads and railways led to the Saterland being less isolated.
-Still, Saterfrisian managed, because most of the community living in the Saterland continued to use the language.
+Colonialization of the bogland, with construction of roads and railways, led to the Saterland being less isolated.
+Nevertheless, Saterfrisian survived, because most of the community living in the Saterland continued to use the language.
 This common linguistic area was disturbed following World War II.
 German repatriates from Eastern Europe were settled in the Saterland, leading to Standard German gradually replacing Saterfrisian.
-While the predicted language death in the late 20th century did not happen and the number of speakers being stable, the Saterfrisian speaking community nowadays make up only a minority of those living in the Saterland.
+While the predicted language death in the late 20th century did not happen, and the number of speakers remained stable, the Saterfrisian speaking community nowadays make up only a minority of the Saterland population.